Blog Carnival Annual Roundup 2013 – Lean Blitz

 Chad has created a unique blog at Lean Blitz.
 It is a fun and different way to demonstrate lean principles in action in any environment.

-Posted on December 13, 2012, in Leadership, Misc, Principles, Tools and tagged 5S, Blog Carnival Roundup, Chad Walters, Chicago Cubs, Football, John Hunter, Lean Blitz, Lean Principles, Long-Term Thinking, Miami Marlins, MLB, Small Business, Texas A&M, Toyota Principles, Visual Managment.
+Posted on January 6, 2014, in Leadership, Misc, Principles, Respect for People, Tools and tagged Blog Carnival Roundup, Chad Walters, Clemson, Error Proofing, Football, John Hunter, Lean Blitz, Lean Principles, Miami Dolphins, Notre Dame, Respect for People, Tampa Bay Buccaneers.
 Bookmark the permalink.
-4 Comments.
+2 Comments.